craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 When you hit with an attack with this weapon, if you beat your target's AC by five or more, you may choose to reduce the damage of your attack by 1d8 and apply a stack of Sunder.

 > Sunder reduces the effected creature's effective AC by 1 per stack.
-> Sunder targets the creature's armor, not their natural ability to dodge or withstand damage.
+> Sunder targets the creature's armor, hide, chiton, or otherwise protective material; not their natural ability to dodge or withstand damage.
-> Creatures' armor class cannot be reduced below 10 + their Dex modifier, and magic or natural armors are immune to this affect.
+> Creatures' armor class cannot be reduced below 10 + their Dex modifier this way, and magical armors are immune to this effect.

 ### Dismember
 Please see the [[#Targeting Table]] below.